HBU

 2. Encourages Connection

-• Simple questions like HBU foster dialogue and relationship-building.
+• Simple questions like foster dialogue and relationship-building.

 • It reflects attentiveness, which is an essential quality in friendships and spiritual fellowship.